 Platforms do not have sufficient momentum for an ecological shift towards sustainable consumption and the satisfaction of our needs without greenhouse gas emissions and with less use of resources.
-To become active players in a sustainable transforcoordinating, and governing of socio-economic-political systems with the aim of managing the interdependencies between non-state and state actors (Benz et al., 2007).

-Platforms must support sustainable consumption patterns and consistently align their service portfolio and business models with climate, resource, and environmental protection. ///</quote> mation, platforms must support sustainable consumption patterns and consistently align their service portfolio and business models with climate, resource, and environmental protection.
+To become active players in a sustainable transformation, platforms must support sustainable consumption patterns and consistently align their service portfolio and business models with climate, resource, and environmental protection.

+Platforms must support

+sustainable consumption patterns

+and consistently align

+their service portfolio and

+business models

+with climate, resource, and

+environmental protection.

 We therefore see the need for a governance framework that actively shapes and politically steers the sustainable orientation of transaction platforms and their ecosystems.
-Governance can be defined as the steering,
+Governance can be defined as the steering, coordinating, and governing of socio-economic-political systems with the aim of managing the interdependencies between non-state and state actors (Benz et al., 2007).